AstraZeneca (LON:AZN) PT Set at GBX 9,500 by JPMorgan Chase & Co.

-AstraZeneca (LON:AZN) has been given a GBX 9,500 ($124.13) target price by JPMorgan Chase & Co. in a research note issued on Tuesday, Borsen Zeitung reports.
-The firm presently has a “buy” rating on the biopharmaceutical company’s stock.
-JPMorgan Chase & Co.‘s price objective suggests a potential upside of 15.67% from the stock’s current price.
+AstraZeneca (LON:AZN) has been assigned a GBX 9,500 ($124.13) price objective by research analysts at JPMorgan Chase & Co. in a research note issued to investors on Monday, Borsen Zeitung reports.
+The brokerage currently has a “buy” rating on the biopharmaceutical company’s stock.
+JPMorgan Chase & Co.‘s price objective would suggest a potential upside of 10.40% from the stock’s previous close.

-AZN has been the subject of a number of other research reports.
-Morgan Stanley restated an “equal weight” rating and issued a GBX 9,000 ($117.60) price objective on shares of AstraZeneca in a research report on Tuesday, July 21st.
-Oddo Bhf set a GBX 7,600 ($99.31) price objective on shares of AstraZeneca and gave the company a “sell” rating in a research report on Monday, June 22nd.
-UBS Group restated a “sell” rating on shares of AstraZeneca in a research report on Monday, July 27th.
-Citigroup reiterated a “buy” rating on shares of AstraZeneca in a report on Thursday, July 16th.
-Finally, Barclays increased their target price on AstraZeneca from GBX 9,200 ($120.21) to GBX 9,300 ($121.52) and gave the stock an “overweight” rating in a report on Wednesday, July 29th.
-Six analysts have rated the stock with a sell rating, two have issued a hold rating and twelve have given a buy rating to the stock.
-AstraZeneca currently has a consensus rating of “Hold” and an average price target of GBX 8,392.22 ($109.66).
+Other equities research analysts have also issued reports about the stock.
+Goldman Sachs Group set a GBX 6,300 ($82.32) price objective on shares of AstraZeneca and gave the stock a “sell” rating in a research report on Wednesday, September 9th.
+Barclays set a GBX 9,300 ($121.52) target price on shares of AstraZeneca and gave the company a “buy” rating in a research note on Wednesday, September 9th.
+Shore Capital reissued a “buy” rating on shares of AstraZeneca in a research note on Monday, July 27th.
+UBS Group set a GBX 7,300 ($95.39) target price on shares of AstraZeneca and gave the company a “sell” rating in a research note on Wednesday, September 9th.
+Finally, Jefferies Financial Group set a GBX 8,000 ($104.53) target price on shares of AstraZeneca and gave the company a “neutral” rating in a research note on Wednesday, September 9th.
+Six equities research analysts have rated the stock with a sell rating, two have assigned a hold rating and eleven have issued a buy rating to the company.
+The stock currently has an average rating of “Hold” and a consensus target price of GBX 8,297.65 ($108.42).

 AstraZeneca PLC discovers, develops, and commercializes prescription medicines in the areas of oncology, cardiovascular, renal and metabolism, respiratory, autoimmunity, infection, neuroscience, and gastroenterology worldwide.
 Its marketed products include Arimidex, Casodex/Cosudex, Calquence, Faslodex, Imfinzi, Iressa, Lynparza, Nolvadex, Tagrisso, and Zoladex for oncology diseases; Atacand1/Atacand HCT/Atacand Plus, Brilinta/Brilique, Crestor, Plendil, Seloken/Toprol-XL, Tenormin, and Zestril for cardiovascular diseases; and Bydureon, Byetta, Farxiga/Forxiga, Kombiglyze XR, Komboglyze, Onglyza, Qtern, Symlin, Xigduo, and Xigduo XR for metabolic diseases.